Ian Porter (politician)

-Ian Slade Porter OAM (15 August 1950 – 13 August 1999) was General Manager of Campbelltown City Council from 1988 to 1999 and Deputy Town Clerk of Bankstown City Council from 1978 to 1988.
+Ian Slade Porter OAM (15 August 1950 – 13 August 1999) was an Australian local government official.
+He was General Manager of Campbelltown City Council from 1988 to 1999 and Deputy Town Clerk of Bankstown City Council from 1978 to 1988.

 Biography

 Ian Porter was born and raised in Port Macquarie, situated on the New South Wales Mid North Coast.
 After completing his higher school certificate in 1968 he moved to Sydney to pursue a career in Local Government.
 He studied and gained his Town Clerks certificate at the Meadowbank Technical College (now Meadowbank TAFE) and in 1976 Porter married Judy, having two sons Andrew and Nicholas.

 Career

 Bankstown City Council

 Porter started as a computer operator at Bankstown City Council in 1968 and quickly rose to the position of Deputy Town Clerk, at only 28 years of age.